 New Horizons follows Newport News Public Schools for full-day closings, however, all Peninsula school divisions will be considered in making decisions regarding delayed opening or early releases.
 On closing days, the Centers will not be open to students even if their home school is conducting classes.
 If a student's home school division is closed the student is excused for that day.
-The closing information will be carried on local television stations, the New Horizons' website: www.nhrec.org, and twitter feed @NHREC_VA, as well as the Butler Farm twitter feed @NHREC_CTE_BF and the Woodside Lane twitter feed phones as follows:
+The closing information will be carried on local television stations, the NHREC app, the New Horizons' website: www.nhrec.org, and twitter feed @NHREC\VA, as well as the Butler Farm twitter feed @NHREC\CTE\BF and the Woodside Lane twitter feed @NHREC\CTE\WL.
+If the weather permits the phones to work, a message will be posted on the school phones as follows:

-@NHREC_CTE_WL.
-If the weather permits the phones to work, a message will be posted on the school
+Butler Farm Campus: 766-1100 - Option #1 or 766-3991

-Butler Farm Campus 766-1100 - Option #1 or 766-3991 Woodside Lane Campus 874-4444 - Option #1 or 369-5939
+Woodside Lane Campus: 874-4444 - Option #1 or 369-5939